 - Wine Tasting in Paso Robles: Finding good wine in Paso Robles is probably the easiest task you’ll ever have.
 There are 300+ wineries in choose from!
 Here are my top 5 best wineries in Paso Robles, all with incredible wine: 1.
 Zenaida Cellars for the wine 2.
 Calcareous for the view 3.
 Eberle for the complimentary cave tour 4.
 Grey Wolf for the food 5.
 Tablas Creek for the alpacas.

-- Travel Tip: Book a hop on hop off wine tasting tour with The Wine Line to enjoy a comfortable shuttle to 4 wineries of your choice – including pickup and dropoff – for an extremely reasonable price of $60 each!
+- Travel Tip: Book a hop on hop off wine tasting tour with The Wine Line to enjoy a comfortable shuttle to 4 wineries of your choice – including pickup and dropoff – for an extremely reasonable price!
 It sure beats fighting over who’s DD… or paying for taxis to take you and your drunk friends across town.
 Plus, The Wine Line can help you create a wine tasting day that fits your preferences even if you have no idea what wineries you want to visit.
 We had a great time on The Wine Line and highly recommend it as a budget-friendly transportation option for wine tasting in Paso Robles!

 - Craft Breweries in Paso Robles: In addition to Paso Robles’ national pride, Firestone Walker, make sure to visit Silva Brewing and BarrelHouse Brewing.
 Both brewers are stepping away from the California classic IPA and moving into barrel aging, sours, and more complex flavors.
 That said, Barrelhouse has a phenomenal Mango IPA you have to try.